General FAQ

 No, the programs are funded 100% by federal grants, which means that all activities and services (including food costs) are completely free for the student.

 First and most importantly, we acknowledge that this information is sensitive and personal, so we keep all records confidential.
 Because TRIO programs are federally funded grants, the programs have eligibility requirements that are set by federal law, and therefore, the application process requires the student's citizenship/residency status.
 Any student that is a U.S. citizen, permanent resident, or in the application for permanent residency as demonstrated through documentation by the United States Citizenship and Immigration Services (USCIS) is eligible to participate in a TRIO program.
-Parent/guardian citizenship/residency status is NOT requested in the application process.
+Parent/guardian status is NOT requested in the application process.

 Upward Bound FAQ

 Although Upward Bound serves only high school students, middle school students are encouraged to apply for Educational Talent Search!
-Once they finish their 8th grade year, they may remain in Educational Talent Search during high school or apply to join Upward Bound.
+Once they finish their 8th grade year, they may remain in Educational Talent Search through high school or apply to join Upward Bound.

 Educational Talent Search FAQ